Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 - How do you keep costs reasonable when you're generating logs constantly?

 I knew I wanted Loki because it's designed for Kubernetes logs and integrates with Grafana.
 But I didn't really understand how it worked internally.
+That took some reading.

 The stack: Loki + Alloy